The Law of Large Numbers for Large Stable Matchings: The Law of Large Numbers for a Large Stable Matching

 In our context, we consider the map

-and take $\mathcal{F}$ to be the $\sigma$-field of $\tilde{Z}$.
-As a crucial first step, we establish a bounded difference result for a stable matching under the assumption that the colleges' preferences over students exhibit a form of limited heterogeneity.
-More specifically, suppose that all the colleges agree on the ranking of any two students if their rank differs by more than $k$ in any college's preferences.
-Then, we show that for any $j \in M'$, and any pair of preference profiles $\boldsymbol{u}$ and $\boldsymbol{u}'$ that are generated from $(\tilde s,\tilde z)$ and $(\tilde s',\tilde z)$ respectively, with $\tilde s$ and $\tilde s'$ differing by $\tilde s_i$ for at most one student $i$, the number of students either unmatched from or newly matched to college $j$ after $\tilde s$ turns into $\tilde s'$ is at most $32(k \vee 1) + 1$.
-We formally state this result below, as it may have an independent interest in the literature of matching theory as we explain later.
+where $W_i = \tilde S_i$ and $U = \tilde Z$, and the last equality follows by Assumption \ref{assump: sampling}.
+We take $\mathcal{F}$ to be the $\sigma$-field of $\tilde{Z}$.
+As a crucial first step, we establish a bounded difference result for a stable matching under the assumption that the colleges' preferences over students exhibit a form of limited heterogeneity in terms of maximum rank difference.
+The maximum rank difference measures the degree of preference heterogeneity among the colleges as we explain below.
+Given a profile $\boldsymbol{w} = (w_1,...,w_m)$ of college preferences over $N'$, we define the \bi{maximum rank difference} in $\boldsymbol{w}$ by